 Le Bilboquet is a total experience.
 Enjoy top tier French cuisine in their light and airy dining room, or on their gorgeous patio on a summer day.
 Whatever you do, don’t skip dessert!
 Their pastries are to die for.
-You can even make a whole evening out of it with a meander around Buckhead Village!
+You can even make a whole evening out of it with a meander around the shops of Buckhead!

 8. Rock Steady

 This West Midtown/Georgia Tech spot is a must for date night!
 Jerk chicken sliders, oxtail pappardelle, brown stew lamb shank… are you salivating yet?
 The interiors are gorgeous, with an eclectic mix of modern and island touches that lend to its modern Caribbean fare.
 The service is fantastic, and there’s a selection of drinks with Caribbean flavors too, like their “Mr. Killa” with Appleton 12 rum, Habanero Tamarind Curry, Lemon, and Pineapple or their guava lemonade.
+Be aware the music does give it a club feel, so if you prefer a more lively date night then this would be your place but if you prefer something more quiet and intimate, it’d be best to choose somewhere else.
 There’s some valet parking as well as street parking.

 You can catch us and the rest of Atlanta snapping pics for IG at the Garden Room. 😉 The Garden Room is new to the Atlanta dining scene and has breathtaking interiors full of rich greenery and artfully arranged florals that you have to see to believe.
 Some items on the menu include and wagyu coulotte and lemon lobster rolls, but it’s their cocktail and drink menu that really shines.